microsoft/qsharp-language/Specifications/Language/2_Statements/ReturnsAndTermination.md

 ## Fail statement

 The `fail` statement, on the other hand, ends the computation entirely.
-It corresponds to an unexpected fatal error that happens as part of the normal run process.
+It corresponds to a fatal error that aborts the program.

 It consists of the keyword `fail`, followed by an expression of type `String` and a terminating semicolon.
 The `String` value provides information about the encountered failure.